Last Updated: January 3, 2020

 - This chart is for works first published in the United States or works created by U.S. residents or people living in the United States at the time of creation.

-- There are different rules for sound recordings and architectural drawings, so don’t rely on the chart above for those items.
+- There are different rules for sound recordings and architectural drawings, so don’t rely on the chart above for those items, instead use this Cornell resource for sound recordings and architectural drawings.

 - The copyright term runs through the end of the calendar year, it doesn’t expire on the anniversary of first publication or the creator’s death.